- Nathan Ellis-Brown

 FOR IMMEDIATE RELEASE:

-Seattle – The three City of Seattle-authorized homeless encampments that were established as a result of the City’s March 30, 2015 ordinance, which permitted three encampments on City or private land, have successfully moved 57 residents of the encampments into transitional and permanent housing and assisted 40 residents in obtaining jobs.
+Seattle – The three City of Seattle-authorized homeless encampments that were established as a result of the City’s March 30, 2015 ordinance, which permitted three encampments on City or private land, have successfully moved 57 program participants of the encampments into transitional and permanent housing and assisted 40 program participants in obtaining jobs.
 The nonprofit Low Income Housing Institute (LIHI) operates the encampments in partnership with Nickelsville and SHARE.
 LIHI employs two case managers, funded through the Seattle Human Services Department, to help families and individuals living in tiny houses and tents to access housing and an array of services and employment.
 “We have good news to report: in the month of June our case managers helped 13 people move into housing, seven into shelters and nine people got jobs.
 This frees up space for 20 other homeless people living in dangerous conditions on the street.
 The three city-supported encampments enable people to live in a safe place linked with services,” said Sharon Lee, LIHI Executive Director.
 No alcohol, drugs or weapons are allowed at the encampments.

 The three encampments feature a mix of tiny houses (8’ x 12’) and tents on platforms.
 Most of the tiny houses have been built by volunteer labor, many through vocational training programs.
 Each tiny house costs about $2,200 for wood, insulation and building materials.
 Tiny houses recently added to Othello Village were built by the Tulalip Tribes TERO program, Sawhorse Revolution, Seattle Vocational Institute, Renton Technical College, and the United Brotherhood of Carpenters Apprenticeship Training program.

 From October 1, 2015 to June 28, 2016: